Vanishing lines in chromatic homotopy theory: Vanishing in the Tate spectral sequence

 induces a map of the corresponding Tate spectral sequences.
-By naturality and \cref{lem:TateVanishingDBPG}, the unit class in the $RO(C_{2^m})$-graded Tate spectral sequence is killed on or before the $(2^{h+m}-2^m+1)$-page, and the unit class in the $Q_8$-Tate spectral sequence is killed on or before the $(2^{h+3}-7)$-page.
-Our claim now follows from the fact that the Tate spectral sequence is multiplicative. \end{proof}
+By naturality and \cref{lem:TateVanishingDBPG}, the unit class in the $H$-Tate spectral sequence for $E_h$ is killed on or before the $\E_{N_{h, H}}$-page.
+The multiplicative structure implies that all the classes in the $H$-graded Tate spectral sequence for $E_h$ vanish after the $\E_{N_{h, H}}$-page.
+By \cref{lem:psylowTate}, the same statement holds for $K$ since $H$ is a $2$-Sylow subgroup of $K$.

+To extend this from $K$ to $G$, note that the quotient group $G/K$ can be identified as a subgroup of the Galois group $\Gal(k/\mathbb{F}_2)$ through the inclusion $G \rightarrow \mathbb{G}_h$.
+Let $k' = k^{G/K}$.
+The arguments shown in \cite[Lemma 1.32, Lemma 1.37, and Remark 1.39]{IrinaTopologicalresolution} imply that the $G$-Tate spectral sequence for $E_h$ is a base change from $\WW(k')$ to $\WW(k)$ of the $K$-Tate spectral sequence for $\TateSS(E_h)$.
+This means there is an isomorphism

+on the $\E_2$-page, and all the differentials in the $K$-Tate spectral sequence are the $\mathbb{W}(k)$-linear extensions of those in the $G$-Tate spectral sequence.
+Consequently, the theorem statement also holds for $G$.